-Smart maintenance scheduling
+Smart scheduling technology in practice

-The case studies are structured as follows:
+The scenarios are structured as follows:

-The status quo — In the first case, we optimize a production schedule with fixed maintenance timings prescribed to all start at the same time for a given toolset.
+The status quo — In the first case, we optimize a production schedule, with fixed maintenance timings prescribed to all start at the same time for a given toolset.
 Production is scheduled using a heuristic-based dispatch system emulating that found in many fabs.